uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 -----------------------

 The :class:`vpl::VplParams` defines the workstream settings for the device.
-User program can use its access functions to read and set the settings for the workstream.
+User program can use its access functions to read and set the parameters for the workstream.
-After changing the configuration setting, user program then call the :cpp:func:`vpl::Workstream::UpdateDeviceConfig` function to propapge the setting to device context.
-Configuration setting change takes effect for the subsequent calls to the worksteam.
+After modifying configuration settings, a user program needs to call :cpp:func:`vpl::Workstream::UpdateDeviceConfig` function to propapge the setting to the device context.
+Configuration setting change takes effect in the next processing operation.
 The following example changes the output resolution in the middle of a decoding sequence.

 .. code-block:: c++